puppetlabs/puppet-docs/source/guides/modules.markdown

     environment variable, which must also be a colon-separated list of directories.

-2. Access control settings for the fileserver module modules in fileserver.conf, as described later in this page.
+2. Access control settings for the fileserver module `[modules]` are set in fileserver.conf, as described later in this page.
 The path configuration for that module is always ignored, and specifying a path will produce a warning.